 - Faces inside of solids that do not contribute to the solid walls should be deleted

-- Geometry that is nearly solid may just be missing a face or two, and once those faces are drawn, the shape is considered properly solid
+- Solid-looking geometry may be missing a face or two, and once those faces are drawn, the shape is considered properly solid/watertight

 - Try using FormIt's Cover tool (shortcut CV) to try and automatically draw the face that is missing.
 You may need to employ a mix of Cover and manually drawing lines to get faces to appear.

 Also check the Display Back Faces diagnostic (shortcut DB), which will highlight the backsides of faces in red.
 Again, this is most useful with Monotone Mode (shortcut DM).
 These back faces should always face towards the inside of a solid, so a proper model should have no red faces visible from the outside.
 Some applications like Unity will ignore flipped faces like this, so they won't display at all.